isomerpages/moe-westviewpri/_resources-for-pupils/Malay Language.md

 </div>
 </td>
 <td rowspan="1" colspan="1">
-<p>• A 'Fruit Ninja'-like game that teaches pupils pupils to learn about
+<p>A 'Fruit Ninja'-like game that teaches pupils pupils to learn about fruits
-fruits from the Archipelago region.</p>
+from the Archipelago region.</p>
 </td>
 <td rowspan="1" colspan="1">
 <p>✓</p>